darkbrewery/SimoDistribution/docs/VERIFICATION_GUIDE.md

 ./docker-build-verifiable.ps1 build
 ```

-This creates a deterministic build of your smart contract.
+This creates a deterministic build of your smart contract and generates the necessary keypairs.

 ### 2. Deploy the Contract